Valmach/apic-mo-browser-apic-app/README.md

 For example; when I create the package on Ubuntu, i use the following command where the directory the files are located from the src directory on Github is /haystacknetworks/aci-model-viewer-apic/: me@ubuntu:/haystacknetworks/cisco_aci_app_packager-1.0/packager#python aci_app_packager.py -f /haystacknetworks/aci-model-viewer-apic/

+Notes:
+1. Make sure you use the Github "clone or download" button, attempting to download the .aci file by using right click, save link as, causes the file to be unusable.
+2. When the application is installed and enabled on the APIC, you may been to browse away from the Apps tab and back again before the applicartion open button will work - seems to be an APIC issue.